nuxeo/nuxeo-drive/docs/windows-installer.md

     nuxeo-drive.exe /silent /TARGETDIR="C:\NDrive" /TARGETDRIVEFOLDER="%USERPROFILE%\Documents\Nuxeo Drive" /TARGETURL="http://localhost:8080/nuxeo" /TARGETUSERNAME="foo"

-Even if `username` is wrong, it will permit de customize the Nuxeo server on all clients.
-The users will be asked to enter their username and password on the first connection.
+Even if `username` is wrong, it will allow the customization of the Nuxeo server on all clients.
+The users will be asked to enter their username and password upon the first connection.